Better-Great/Terraform_Projects/Static_Site_Deployment/README.md

 ### Files of interest
 - `main.tf` – archives `Site/garage`, injects simple deploy metadata, calls the Netlify module
-- `modules/garage-netlify-site` – creates the site and deploys the archive
+- `modules/garage-netlify-site` – uses Netlify CLI to create the site and deploy the archive
 - `variables.tf` – inputs including randomizable content used for metadata
 - `outputs.tf` (module) – exposes `site_url`

+### Prerequisites for deployment
+- Node.js and npm (for Netlify CLI installation)
+- jq (for JSON parsing in the deployment script)
+- unzip utility

 ### .gitignore
 Add a repo-level `.gitignore` with Terraform and local files excluded (example shown below in this README’s tips).